sigstat/sigstat/docs/XML/SigStat.Common.md

 ##### Summary

-Stored logs that contain information for the report
+Stored logs that contain information for the report.

 <a name='P-SigStat-Common-Logging-ReportInformationLogger-ReportLogs'></a>
 ### ReportLogs `property`